trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 val interaction = openid4vp.Interaction("YourAuthRequestURIHere", cfg)
 val query = interaction.getQuery()
 val inquirer = credential.Inquirer(docLoader)
-val issuedCredentials = api.VerifiableCredentialsArray() // Would need some actual credentials for this to actually work
+val savedCredentials = api.VerifiableCredentialsArray() // Would need some actual credentials for this to actually work

-// Use this code to display the list of VCs to select which of them to send. val matchedRequirements = inquirer.getSubmissionRequirements(query, credentials) val matchedRequirement = matchedRequirements.atIndex(0) // Usually we will have one requirement val requirementDesc = matchedRequirement.descriptorAtIndex(0) // Usually requirement will contain one descriptor val selectedVCs = api.VerifiableCredentialsArray()
+// Use this code to display the list of VCs to select which of them to send. val matchedRequirements = inquirer.getSubmissionRequirements(query, savedCredentials) val matchedRequirement = matchedRequirements.atIndex(0) // Usually we will have one requirement val requirementDesc = matchedRequirement.descriptorAtIndex(0) // Usually requirement will contain one descriptor val selectedVCs = api.VerifiableCredentialsArray()